uwesterr/Connected-Autonomous-Driving/docs/index.md

 ## Introduction
-In the following an example for a hyper parameter optimization for a Reinforced Learning (RL) model is presented.
+In the following an example for a hyper parameter optimization for a Reinforcement Learning (RL) model is presented.
 The optimization is performed applying simulated annealing.
 Code snippets illustrate how an implementation in R looks like, however, the concept could be easily implemented in other programming languages.

 The best policy for a system can be found by RL.
 Necessary input data are: